-The fair value of the Company's share proceeds receivable, accounts payable and accrued liabilities and promissory notes payable approximate their carrying value due to the short term nature.
+The fair value of the Company's accounts payable and accrued liabilities approximate their carrying value due to the short term nature.
 Cash is measured at fair value using Level 1 inputs.
-Investments are measured at fair value using Level 2 inputs for fiscal 2022.
-The fair value of the investment was determined by reference to a recent financing round during the year that involved investment from existing investors on an optional basis.
-There were no adjustments made to the observable inputs in determining fair value as at December 31, 2022.
+The Investment is measured at fair value using Level 3 inputs for fiscal 2023 and Level 2 for fiscal 2022.